 Dr. Leishear earned his Bachelor's degree in Mechanical Engineering from Johns-Hopkins University, parallel to completing indenture for a Sheet Metal Mechanic's apprenticeship and welding school.
 While employed at Savannah River Site (SRS ), he attended the University of South Carolina at night to earn his Masters and Doctoral degrees in Mechanical Engineering and has completed all of the classes required to earn a PhD in Nuclear Engineering.
 While completing graduate research, he completed over a hundred Savannah River Site nuclear facility process engineer classes, electrician training, and ASME piping and pressure vessel design classes.

 Across the US and overseas, he has also completed courses in International Nuclear Law, Radiology, and extensive training for nuclear reactor computer design codes for reactor core physics, thermal hydraulics, fluid transients, Fluent, Ansys Stuctural, and Autodyne.
 He has also completed a dozen corrosion courses to earn certifications as a NACE Senior Corrosion Technologist, NACE Senior Internal Corrosion Technologist [for pipelines], and a NACE Level 2 Coatings Inspector.
 All in all, he has one of the the most extensive educations in the mechanical engineering industry.

-Dr. Leishear's studies and accomplishments focused on fluid flow, piping design, vibrations, failure analysis, and fluid machinery, as well as explosions in piping systems.
-That is, his specialties are fluid, structural, and machinery dynamics, where he has worked as a research engineer for Savannah River National Laboratory, a Process and Plant Engineer for Savannah River Nuclear Solutions, and as a lead engineer for design, calibrations, compressors, mixing, pumps, and piping.
+Dr. Leishear's studies and accomplishments focused on fluid flow, piping design, vibrations, failure analysis, and fluid machinery, as well as explosions in piping systems and nuclear power plants.
+That is, his specialties are explosions, plus fluid, structural, and machinery dynamics, where he has worked as a research engineer for Savannah River National Laboratory, a Process and Plant Engineer for Savannah River Nuclear Solutions, and as a lead engineer for design, calibrations, compressors, mixing, pumps, and piping.
 In these positions, he earned tens of millions of dollars in cost savings, which are documented in his more than 85 publications.

 These publications include an ASME text book, magazine articles, conference papers, and Honors journal papers.
 He has also taught advanced engineering classes throughout the country for the American Society of Mechanical Engineers.